WEHT

 WEHT (channel 25) is a television station in Evansville, Indiana, United States, affiliated with ABC.
-It is owned by Nexstar Media Group, which provides certain services to CW outlet WTVW (channel 7) under a shared services agreement (SSA) with Mission Broadcasting.
+It is owned by Nexstar Media Group and operated alongside CW outlet WTVW (channel 7).
 The two stations share studios on Marywood Drive in Henderson, Kentucky, where WEHT's transmitter is also located.

 History

 The station signed on September 27, 1953, as the first television station in the Tri-State area.
 It aired an analog signal on UHF channel 50 and was a primary CBS affiliate with a secondary affiliation with ABC.
 Although the station was licensed to Evansville, the studios have always been located across the Ohio River in Henderson, which made the station the first UHF station to broadcast in Kentucky.
 Then-Henderson mayor Hecht Lackey was the station's first general manager.
 WEHT was originally owned by the Malco Theater Corporation of Memphis, Tennessee; minority interest was held by several Henderson businessmen for the first year.
 It would drop ABC when WTVW (channel 7) launched in August 1956.
 Cincinnati meatpacker Henry S. Hilberg bought the station from Malco in 1957.

 The Gilmore Broadcasting Corporation, owned by former Kalamazoo, Michigan, mayor and businessman James Gilmore Jr., bought WEHT and sister station KGUN in Tucson, Arizona, from Hilberg in 1964.
 In September 1966, the station activated its current 988 ft tower.
 On the same day the new tower came into service, it moved to the stronger channel 25.
 The move allowed WEHT to boast of reaching an additional 70,000 families in the area, with improved picture quality for its total audience of 250,000 households.

 In mid-1995, WTVW was sold to Petracom Broadcasting, and as part of the deal, that station announced it was switching its affiliation from ABC to Fox.
 The result brought about a network scramble in Evansville with WEHT quickly joining ABC and WEVV-TV (channel 44, the original Fox affiliate) switching to CBS.
 The final switch for all three stations was made on December 3, 1995, although some programming was swapped between the stations prior to the date of the actual change.

 Logo used from 2011 to 2019, under the WEHT Local branding.